csxmli2016/DFDNet/README.md

 # [Blind Face Restoration via Deep Multi-scale Component Dictionaries](https://arxiv.org/pdf/2008.00418.pdf)

+### __Note: This 'master' branch only contains the face region without putting them into the origial input.
+You can refer to 'whole' branch for flexible restoration.__

 <p>
 Overview of our proposed method.
 It mainly contains two parts: (a) the off-line generation of multi-scale component dictionaries from large amounts of high-quality images, which have diverse poses and expressions.
 K-means is adopted to generate K clusters for each component (i.e., left/right eyes, nose and mouth) on different feature scales. (b) The restoration process and dictionary feature transfer (DFT) block that are utilized to provide the reference details in a progressive manner.
 Here, DFT-i block takes the Scale-i component dictionaries for reference in the same feature level.
 </p>